English Placement Test Sample

-The reading section of Shoreline Community College's ESL placement test has five passages.
+The reading section of Shoreline Community College's English placement test has five passages.
 Each passage is followed by five multiple-choice questions.
 Here is a sample:

 "Ted Serios is not a normal person.
 He was in his mid-forties when he was introduced to Jule Eisenbud, Professor of Psychiatry at Denver Medical School in 1963.